aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 e.g. the authorisation server may require the user to update a password or provide a new phone number, key or alternative e-mail address if it believes the existing mechanism is no longer trustworthy.

 ###Initiate browser-based interaction for certain scenarios
-e.g. some scenarios don't benefit from a anative implementation and may be more efficiently or securely implemented through the browser (e.g. error scenarios, password recovery, identity verification, social sign-in)
+e.g. some scenarios don't benefit from a native implementation and may be more efficiently or securely implemented through the browser (e.g. error scenarios, password recovery, identity verification, social sign-in).

 ###Discovering custom user attributes
 e.g. Ability to know mandatory and optional custom attributes configured on the authorisation server (can this be achieve through AS metadata instead of as part of the protocol)?